Skip to content

 Learn More

-School programs and tours are made possible in part by generous support from the Oakland Women’s Board, Kaiser Permanente, Koret Foundation, and PG&E.
+School programs are made possible in part by generous support from the Oakland Women’s Board, Kaiser Permanente, Koret Foundation, and PG&E.

-Additional support is provided by The Barrios Trust, Dodge & Cox, the East Bay Municipal Utility District, The Joseph and Mercedes McMicking Foundation, The Morrison & Foerster Foundation, Pixar Animation Studios, Port of Oakland, The Nora Eccles Treadwell Foundation, Union Bank, and by an Anonymous Foundation.
+Additional support is provided by the Banks Family Foundation, Dodge & Cox, Daryl Lillie Fund for Oakland Students, the Joseph and Mercedes McMicking Foundation, Port of Oakland, the Nora Eccles Treadwell Foundation, and Matson Navigation Company.

 Womens Board, Kaiser Permanente, Koret and PG& E logos